 The paper is organized as follows.
 Section II summarizes the general approach to batch state estimation via GP regression.
-Section III describes the particular class of GPs we use and elaborates on our main result concerning sparsity.
-Section IV demonstrates this main result on a mobile robot example using a 'constant-velocity' prior and compares the computational cost to methods that do not exploit the sparsity.
+Section III describes the particular class of GPs we use and demonstrates this main result on a mobile robot example using a 'constant-velocity' prior and compares the computational cost to methods that do not exploit the sparsity.
 Section V provides some discussion and Section VI concludes the paper.